 The Department's Stormwater Program continues to monitor the various types of storm water conveyance and treatment facilities.
-In addition to new development issues, The Department continued to address numerous drainage blockages, access issues associated with dense riparian or vegetated stream banks, and upland mosquito breeding within drainage corridors.
-Department staff responded to multiple West Nile virus hotspots near stormwater conveyance or stream corridors in 2020.
+In addition to new development issues, The Department continued to address drainage blockages, access issues associated with dense riparian or vegetated stream banks, and upland mosquito breeding within drainage corridors.
+Department staff responded to multiple West Nile virus hotspots near stormwater conveyance or stream corridors in 2021.

 Flooding due to beaver dams has been an on-going problem for several years and causes significant mosquito breeding development sites to form in flooded pastures or other nearby dry grassy land.
 While direct population reduction methods (e.g. depredation) are the standard for beaver control, the Ecological Management Department utilizes an integrated approach to reducing the mosquitoes associated with beaver activity.
 Regular inspection and removal of beaver dams by hand or with equipment is typically the first approach.
-Due to lower spring flows, beaver issues remained at a minimum for the 2020 season; however existing Clemson Pond Leveler (CPL) leveling devices were maintained in various locations to help manage any pulse flows to keep water contained in existing low flow channels.
+Due to lower spring and summer flows, beaver issues remained at a minimum for the 2021 season; however existing Clemson Pond Leveler (CPL) leveling devices and known areas prone to flooding were maintained in various locations to help manage any pulse flows to keep water contained in existing low flow channels.